Back to Blogs

 Full transcript:

 [R] ESG Investments have grown quite substantially over the past few years.
-To talk about some of the key trends that we see in this space, I am joined today by Mike Tyrrell from SRI-CONNECT.
+To talk about some of the key ESG trends that we see in this space, I am joined today by Mike Tyrrell from SRI-CONNECT.
 Mike, thank you for joining the discussion.

 [M] Thank you for having me.